valvolt/storiz/README.md

 - create user accounts, persist progression in DB (for scoring, storing history of visited tiles etc.)

 - make a tile editor (possibly with direct upload of pictures / videos to folder /public)

-- uninstall 'insecure' package of Meteor (and debug the subscriptions)

 - make cheating more complex: replace IDs with UUIDs, possibly dynamically generated for avoiding replay, namely by sniffing the to_tile of all three options and playing them one after the other, or for saving the key name of an item for a subsequent re-play in another game